MollsReis/junior/README.md

 ## Why should I use Junior?
 Junior is JSON-RPC 2.0 viable and follows the JSON-RPC spec as of March 2012.
 It supports batching, named parameters, and notifications.

-## Is Junior available in a PHAR format?
-Junior can be downloaded as a PHAR file from the [downloads section](https://github.com/EvilScott/junior/downloads), or you can make your own PHAR file by running createphar.php from the bin directory.

-## How do I use the client?
-Include lib/autoload.php load all necessary files.
-Alternatively, just include junior.phar if taking advantage of the PHAR format.
-Create a new instance of Junior\Client() and pass it the URI of the server you wish to communicate with.
-All communication through this instance.
-See the example folder for more details.
+## What is the best way to download and include Junior?
+Use [Composer](https://getcomposer.org/).
+Junior is available on [Packagist](https://packagist.org/packages/evilscott/junior).

-## How do I use the server?
+## How do I use the client/server?
-Include lib/autoload.php load all necessary files.
-Alternatively, just include junior.phar if taking advantage of the PHAR format.
-Create a new instance of Junior\Server() and pass it an instance of the class you wish to expose for communication.
-Then call the process() function on your server instance and you are ready to go!
-See the example folder for more details.
+Take a look at the examples directory.
+It's pretty straightforward.

 ## What if I don't like PHP (or I need to talk to Ruby)?
 Try out [Jimson](https://github.com/chriskite/jimson), written by Chris Kite for Ruby.
 It was made at the same time as Junior, and supports all the same features.

 ## What do I need to run Junior?
-* PHP >= 5.3
+* PHP >= 5.4

+## What is new in Junior 2.0?
+The changes are mostly internal.
+The code was refactored to be more OO and with a TDD approach which yielded cleaner code.
+The big difference is the ability to use your own adapter if you don't want to use the Junior default.

+## How do I use my own adapter?
+Just create a class that implements the Clientside or Serverside AdapterInterface and pass an instance of it to your new Client or Server.
+I am open to including more adapters in the core library.

+## Previous versions of Junior supported PHP 5.3.
+Why was support dropped in Junior 2.0+?
+[PHP 5.3 is reaching the end of its life](http://php.net/archive/2013.php#id2013-07-11-1).
+Users should really be upgrading to PHP 5.4+, but are welcome to use old versions of Junior if not.

 ## Does it have tests?
-Yes and as of February 2012 Junior has a robust, working test suite!
-The tests were written using [Spray](https://github.com/jimbojsb/spray) to stub stream wrappers and PHPUnit version 3.6.10.
-UPDATE: Junior is hooked into [Travis CI](http://travis-ci.org/EvilScott/junior) as of March 2012.
+Yes, testing is very important!
+Junior 2.0 was refactored with a TDD approach and has a full working test suite.
+Any pull requests will need to include tests in order to be merged.